Whether you are managing high blood pressure, high cholesterol, or making food choices after heart failure, these resources can help.

 Heart & Stroke Foundation

 The Heart and Stroke Foundation is a Canadian organization that provides information on heart disease and stroke, including information on heart healthy eating, physical activity, weight management and heart healthy recipes.
-Their food information program, Health Check, evaluates grocery and menu items to help you make healthier choices and eat well.
-To learn more about heart healthy eating, click on the links below:
+To learn more about heart healthy eating, click on the link below: